benoittgt/controller/README.md

 Enjoy

 * More help: https://github.com/kiibohd/controller/tree/master/Keyboards#example-usage
-* Protip : If you have issues with running cmake try to disable additionnal layers.
+* Protip : If you have issues with running cmake try to disable additional layers.
 Check : https://github.com/kiibohd/controller/issues/226
 * Also I always destroy previous generated bin `rm -rf darwin16.miami_ergodox_r.gcc.make && bash ergodox-r.bash` for example.
 * The color is changed in lcdFuncMap.kll by adding on the top:
 ```